 Everything You Need To Know About Cat X Ray

-If your veterinarian tells you that your cat needs some X rays, you’ll probably have a few questions about it.
+If your veterinarian tells you that you need cat X rays, you'll probably have a few questions about it.

 For instance: What sort of health problem will the vet be looking to rule in or out?